Yuol96/MyNotes/leetcode/notes.md

 #### Binary Search
+- attention: when `count == k`, `mid` might not exists in `matrix`, so we need to get the largest element that is less than or equal to `mid` in `matrix`.
+Therefore, we have `getMaxlte`.

 <span id="378-binary-search"></span>
-1. Attention: when `count == k`, `mid` might not exists in `matrix`, so we need to get the largest element that is less than or equal to `mid` in `matrix`.
-Therefore, we have `getMaxlte`.
-2. There's a situation that might break the while loop, i.e., there are more than one elements that have the same value as the kth smallest.
+1. There's a situation that might break the while loop, i.e., there are more than one elements that have the same value as the kth smallest.
 When this happens, r will goes below l, and it breaks the while loop.
 Therefore, we need to return `l` instead of an arbitrary number outside the while loop.
-3. The whole picture of this algorithm:
+2. The whole picture of this algorithm:
 > The key point for any binary search is to figure out the "Search Space".
 For me, I think there are two kind of "Search Space" -- index and range(the range from the smallest number to the biggest number).
 Most usually, when the array is sorted in one direction, we can use index as "search space", when the array is unsorted and we are going to find a specific number, we can use "range".

 Similar to [287.
 Find the Duplicate Number](#287-binary-search).